terminal-labs/python-pyredisdump/README.md

-# pyredis-dump - A Redis Dump/Restore Tool
+# pyredisutil - A Redis Dump/Restore Tool

 Inspired by [redis-dump-load](https://github.com/p/redis-dump-load)
 but can handle binary blobs not just text.